 The following goals help ensure CCA’s graduate teaching assistantship program remains a vital and viable part of the graduate experience:

 - Provide TAs with mentoring from an experienced faculty member who is committed to sharing the skills and knowledge needed for successful teaching and course design.

 - Offer graduate students with experience and feedback to enable them to be successful in the kinds of teaching opportunities they are most likely to encounter upon completing their degrees.

 - Lend assistance to undergraduate faculty and students in realizing the learning outcomes of the undergraduate curriculum.

 - Augment financial support to graduate students as they develop professional skills.

 Application, Selection & Evaluation

-Applications and all relevant materials and policies are available as PDFs at Graduate TA applications.
+Applications and all relevant materials and policies are available at Graduate TA applications.

 - Graduate students submit applications to their respective graduate program managers by the stated deadlines.